Gain the skills, confidence, and hands-on experience needed to begin

 CNA job duties include some or all of the following:

-Clinical Site: Palm Village Retirement Community Health Care Center, 703 W Herbert Ave, Reedley, CA 93654
+Palm Village Retirement Community Health Care Center, 703 W Herbert Ave, Reedley, CA 93654

 To enroll, prospective students must meet the following minimum qualifications: